Discover, learn and care for the Great Barrier Reef in a place like nowhere else...

 You’ll come away armed with knowledge of the future of the Great Barrier Reef, including how this natural beauty continues to regenerate and flourish.

-With unprecedented access to top researchers from Lizard Island’s Research Centre and the Australian Museum, you’ll gain in-depth insights into the local environment.
 Our guides are passionate about their jobs, and can’t wait to teach you more about the Great Barrier Reef.

 You’ll be given the chance to access vibrant reef sites and parts of the island not usually available for guests to explore.
 As well as getting up close to the animals that occupy the reef, you’ll also come across native Australian wildlife.
 Make sure you bring your camera!